 The School of Urban and Regional Planning participates in several combined degree programs, in which students work toward an M.A. in urban and regional planning at the same time they work toward another degree.
 Combined degree programs enable students to earn both degrees in less time than it would take to earn the two degrees separately (see "Two Master's Degrees" under Master's Degrees in the Manual of Rules and Regulations of the Graduate College).
 The following combined degree programs are available.

-B.A. or B.S. in environmental policy and planning; see Environmental Policy and Planning (College of Liberal Arts and Sciences) in the Catalog.
+B.A. or B.S. in environmental policy and planning/M.A.; see Environmental Policy and Planning (College of Liberal Arts and Sciences) in the Catalog.

 J.D./M.A.; see Juris Doctor (College of Law) in the Catalog.

-M.A. in educational policy and leadership studies (higher education and student affairs subprogram)/M.A. in urban and regional planning; see M.A. in Educational Policy and Leadership Studies (College of Education), higher education and student affairs subprogram, in the Catalog.
+M.A. in educational policy and leadership studies (higher education and student affairs subprogram)/M.A.; see M.A. in Educational Policy and Leadership Studies with a higher education and student affairs subprogram (College of Education) in the Catalog.